MISP/misp-book/managing-feeds/README.md

 Feeds are remote or local resources containing indicators that can be automatically imported in MISP at regular intervals.
 Feeds can be structured in MISP format, CSV format or even free-text format.
 You can easily import any remote or local URL to store them in your MISP instance.
-It's a simple way to many external sources of information without any programming skills.
+It's a simple way to gather many external sources of information without any programming skills into MISP.

 Feeds description can be also easily shared among different MISP instances as you can export a feed description as JSON and import it back in another MISP instance.